-Each Lone Worker shall participate in a job briefing with the Control Room relevant to the system within which the work is to take place and an RWIC or Supervisor at the beginning of each shift or prior to fouling any track.
-This briefing will include the planned work assignments, itinerary, and procedures that will be followed to ensure on-track safety.
+Each Lone Worker shall participate in a job briefing with a Controller/Dispatcher relevant to the system within which the work is to take place and an RWIC or Supervisor at the beginning of each shift or prior to fouling any track.
+This briefing will include the planned work assignments, itinerary, form of on-track safety, and procedures that will be followed to ensure on-track safety.
 Each Lone Worker shall be afforded the same protection as worker groups.
-Each Lone Worker shall maintain a means of communication, such as a radio or telephone.
-If communications cannot be established with Control, a Lone Worker shall not proceed with any work.
+Each Lone Worker shall maintain a means of communication using a radio.
+If communications cannot be established with Control, a Lone Worker shall not proceed with any work or foul the track.
 Individual train detection or inaccessible track may be used by the Lone Worker.
-Lone Workers must call control before entering the ROW.
+Lone Workers must call Control to get authorization to enter the ROW.
+Lone Workers will then follow the Controller/Dispatcher's instructions.